This page explains how to use my personal financial independence spreadsheet.

 If you haven’t already downloaded the spreadsheet, click here to get instant access!

-The first tab in the spreadsheet is where you record your monthly account balances.
+The first tab in the spreadsheet is where you record your monthly account balances and calculate your net worth.

 Luckily, this step is easy because Personal Capital* aggregates all of your accounts for you.

 If you don’t have a Personal Capital account, you can sign up for free here.
-It’s the best tool I’ve found for managing a portfolio so I highly recommend it.
+It’s the best tool I’ve found for managing my portfolio so I definitely recommend it.

-For this step, copy the previous month’s column in the spreadsheet, change the column header to the current date, and then populate the fields that have a blue background with the latest data from Personal Capital.
+To fill out this page of the spreadsheet, copy the previous month’s column, change the column header to the current month, and then populate the fields that have a green background with the latest data from Personal Capital.

-Note: You should only update the cells that have a blue background because all other fields have formulas and will update automatically.
+Note: You should only update the cells that have a light green background because all other fields have formulas and will update automatically.

-In addition to computing your total account balances, this tab also shows how much of your money is liquid (i.e. you could access within a few days, if necessary) vs. illiquid (i.e. money that is harder to get at, like money in your 401(k), your home equity, etc.).
+In addition to computing your net worth, this tab also shows how much of your money is liquid (i.e. you could access immediately) vs. illiquid (i.e. harder to get at, like money in your 401(k)).

-The Investments tab uses the values in the Balances tab to provide a picture of where your money is located and what you’re invested in.
+The Investments tab uses the values on the Net Worth tab to provide a picture of where your money is located and what you’re invested in.

-This is where you can keep track of how much of your HSA you can withdraw (see this post for how I use my HSA as an investment account) and how much money you’ve contributed to your Roth IRA (which can also be withdrawn at any time).
-These are the only two values that you need to update on this tab because everything else is calculated automatically.
+This sheet is where you can keep track of how much of your HSA you can withdraw early (see this post for how I use my HSA as an investment account) and how much money you’ve contributed to your Roth IRA (which can also be withdrawn at any time).
+These are the only two values that you need to update on this tab because everything else is calculated automatically from previously-entered data.

 The Averages tab is where you record your monthly spending.